xjmusic/xjmusic/README.md

 To get started contributing to the project, see the [contributing guide](CONTRIBUTING.md).
 This document also includes guidelines for reporting bugs.

+### Earning Equity in XJ music

+All contributors to XJ music, including founder and lead developer Charney Kaye, earn equity in the company based on the following formula: 1 hour of labor = 1 point of equity.
+Developers report all hours against specific Pull Requests.
+If you would like to contribute to the XJ music codebase and earn equity in the company, prepare your code in a Pull Request and [contact us](https://xjmusic.com/contact-us/) with a log of your hours corresponding to that work.
+If your pull request is accepted and merged into the main branch, we'll sign a contract guaranteeing your share of future revenue.

 ## Documentation